tingxiao88/Singapore-Houseing-Market-Analysis/README.md

 # Project Documentation

-- This is a project
+- This is a project presents Explainatory Data Analysis with plotly.

 # Objective Briefing